Clive-Alliance/darksuitai/README.md

 ## 🚀 How does DarkSuitAI bring you straight to production?
 The main value props of the DarkSuitAI libraries are:
 1. **Components**: composable building blocks, tools and integrations for working with language models.
-Components are modular and easy-to-use, whether you are using the rest of the LangChain framework or not
+Components are modular and easy-to-use, and full scale production-ready for AI systems.
 2. **Off-the-shelf chains**: built-in assemblages of components for accomplishing higher-level tasks

 Off-the-shelf chains make it easy to get started.
 Components make it easy to customize existing chains and build new ones.